albee/ASAP/asap/data/scripts/README.md

-# scripts
+# data/scripts

-Useful scripts for viewing/creating reference trajectories.
+Useful scripts for data analysis and simulation.

-## Creating Reference Trajectories

-You can create your own reference trajectoies in Caroline's output format using

-`scripts/create_des_traj`

-`scripts/des_traj_to_caroline_format.m`

-See `main_traj_demo_script.m` for a complete usage example.

-## Visualizing Tumble Trajectories

-You can viusalize TumbleDock trajectories using

-`tumble_anim.m`

-See `main_traj_demo_script.m` for a complete usage example.
+- `reset_bias_all.sh`: reset bias for all simulation robots (recommended).
+- `reset_bias_both.sh`: reset bias for just the standard two simulation robots.